Currently, our main focus is on the following three areas.

 Free Legal Advice

-Anti-Slavery Australia incorporates the law practice, J. M. Burn Solicitor, that provides free legal advice to individuals who have been trafficked, enslaved or exploited in Australia.
+Anti-Slavery Australia incorporates the law practice, J. M. Burn Solicitor, that provides free legal advice to individuals who have been trafficked, enslaved, exploited or forced into marriage in Australia.
 We offer advice and legal representation in relation to:

 - Migration Law – including visas and citizenship;

-- Criminal Law – including defended matters and victims compensation; and
+- Criminal Law – including defended matters and Apprehended Domestic Violence Orders; and

-- Civil Law – including grave breaches of employment and labour law.
+- Civil Law – including grave breaches of employment and labour law and victims compensation.

-Anti-Slavery Australia prides itself on undertaking leading research in the area of trafficking and slavery, including emerging trends in the field, key issues for government and other decision makers, and the effect on the Australian community.
-Our unique research capability is a result of the combination of both practical first-hand experience with victims and government through the legal service, coupled with academic rigour as part of the UTS Faculty of Law.
+Anti-Slavery Australia undertakes leading research in the areas of trafficking, slavery, and forced marriage including emerging trends in the field, key issues for government and other decision makers, and the effect on the Australian community.
+Our unique research capability is a result of the combination of both practical first-hand experience with survivors through the legal service, coupled with academic rigour as part of the UTS Faculty of Law.

 Outreach and Advocacy

-Anti-Slavery Australia is currently working on the following five program initiatives:
+Anti-Slavery Australia is currently working on the following initiatives:

 ASA Integrate – a program which focuses on the integration of key research and information on trafficking, forced labour and forced marriage into existing programs or professional development/induction programs for strategic front line agencies.